nubank/nuvigator/README.md

 - screenType
 - wrapper

 ### Merging/Grouping Routers

 In large applications it's common to have many Routes and even having them split among several packages, to better support this Nuvigator has the concept of Grouped Routers.
 This is basically a way to merge several Routers into one final big Router that will be used by the application entry point.
 Grouping Routers does **NOT** stabilises a nesting or parent/children relationship, instead it just acts as a "merge" function for your Routes.
-You can think it as a way of merging Routers.
+You can think it as a way of merging or grouping Routers.

 To declare that a Router should be merged into another one, you can use the `@NuRouter` annotation in a property containing the Router that will include the Routes of the second Router.